kaapana/kaapana/docs/source/glossary.rst

       The Domain Name System (DNS) is the phonebook of the Internet.
       Humans access information online through domain names, e.g. www.dkfz.de.
       Web browsers interact through Internet Protocol (IP) addresses.
-      DNS translates domain names to IP addresses so browsers can load Internet resources.
+      A DNS translates domain names to IP addresses so browsers can load Internet resources.

     platform
       A platform describes a system that runs on a remote :term:`server` and is accessible via the browser.